Close

 Similar projects worth following

 My plan is to build all the Mars rovers and I thought I would start at the start and work my way up.
 I could find no Sojourner model that meets my needs; to be as accurate as possible, be 3D printable and automate the movement.
-The model is scaled such that the largest part can be printed on a standard 3D printer, i.e. 220mm or smaller.
+The model is scaled such that only the largest part has to be split in two to fit on a standard 3D printer, i.e. 220mm or smaller.
 The largest part on this model is the top solar panel.
-This gives a 1/3 scale model.
+This gives a 1/2 scale model.
 The rover will move via solenoids and geared motors.
 These will be controlled with an Arduino.
 Since I already have the Earth Rover that has all the sensors and a Raspberry Pi to wirelessly present a web page for rover control, the decision was made for this model to be controlled via a removable wired joystick and no sensors to keep the cost down.
 It would be easy to add a pair of cameras and laser range finders along with a Raspberry Pi if desired.

 The color of the 3D printed parts are chosen to be as accurate as possible.
 Some of the parts are printed using filament changes to produce more accurate looking parts and keep the assembly to a minimum.
 One example is the solar panel.
 The base of the panel is white with a single height copper layer followed by black solar panel modules.
 Most slicers should be able to perform this trick including Cura and the Prusa slicer I use.